 - Move the racks to the upper and lower-middle positions and heat the oven to 375℉.
 Line 2 baking sheets with parchment.

 - In a medium bowl, whisk together the flour, baking soda, cinnamon, salt, pepper, cardamom, and cloves until well combined.
-In a separate bowl, beat together the melted butter, molasses, granulated sugar brown sugar and egg until smooth.
-Add the flour to the wet ingredients and stir until just combined.
+In a separate bowl, beat together the melted butter, molasses, granulated sugar, brown sugar, and egg until smooth.
+Add the flour mixture to the wet ingredients and stir until just combined.
 Cover the bowl with a plate or plastic and refrigerate the dough for 15 minutes.

 - Scoop out rounded teaspoonfuls of dough and roll in the powdered sugar.
 Knock off the excess sugar and arrange on the baking sheets, flattening each ball slightly with your fingertips.

 - Bake until the cookies are puffed and cracked, 8 to 10 minutes.
 Store in an air-tight tin for up to 5 days.

 I love the idea of complementing and contrasting the flavors of whisky and food…homemade molasses cookies and rum-finished scotch is a good place to start.
 The challenge to come up with appropriate pairings is real, but it’s creative and fulfilling also.
 Have you made an interesting pairing that you’d like to share with the group?
 You don’t have to raise your hand, just leave a comment below.
 Now I’m off to the pairing.
 Maybe I’ll run into future me!